The simplest way to meet the basic Automake requirements is to use the

 Here are the other macros which Automake requires but which are not run

-by AM_INIT_AUTOMAKE
+by AM_INIT_AUTOMAKE:

 AC_OUTPUT

-are treated as `Makefile's.
+Makefile are treated as `Makefile's.
 Other listed

 files are treated differently.
 Currently the only difference is that a

-`Makefile' is removed by make distclean
+`Makefile' is removed by make distclean, while other files

-are removed by make clean
+are removed by make clean.

 Go to the first, previous, next, last section, table of contents.